RedHat-Middleware-Workshops/optaplanner-workshop-v1m2-guides/drools-score-calculator.md

 end
 ~~~

 Let's first explain the _left-hand-side_ of the rule.
-The first line matches on eveyr `CloudComputer` _Fact_.
+The first line matches on every `CloudComputer` _Fact_.
 The `$computer :` and `$cpuPower :` are variable assignments.
 This allows us to later reference the `CloudComputer` and its `cpuPower` attribute in another constraint, or in the action part of our rule.

 The `accumulate` is a keyword to use the built-in accumulate function in Drools.
 Accumulates allow us to accumulate multiple facts that match one or more conditions and apply functions to them.
-In this case our `accumulate` function collects all the `CloudProcess` facts of which the assigned `CloudComputer` is equal to the `CloudComputer` we matched in the firt condition of our rule.
+In this case our `accumulate` function collects all the `CloudProcess` facts of which the assigned `CloudComputer` is equal to the `CloudComputer` we matched in the first condition of our rule.
 In other words, we collect all `CloudProcess` facts assigned to this `CloudComputer`.
 Next, we use the `sum` function of out `accumulate` to sum up the total required `cpuPower` of all processes combined.
-Finally, we apply the conditiion in which we check that the sum of `requiredCpuPower` is higher than the computer's available `cpuPower`.
+Finally, we apply the condition in which we check that the sum of `requiredCpuPower` is higher than the computer's available `cpuPower`.
 When that constraint matches, our rule fires.
 Note that sum of `requiredCpuPower` is also assigned to a variable, i.e. '$requiredCpuPowerTotal'.
 This allows us to use this variable in the action part of our rule.

 In the action part, the consequence that fires when the rule matches, we call the `addHardConstraintMatch` of our `scoreHolder` to add a negative hard constraint score.
 As in our _Easy Score Calculator_, we set the _hard score_ as a negative value, i.e. the amount of missing `cpuPower`.